NikoKyriakid/DisplayCommits/README.md

 ### Requirements

 You should create an SPA that does the following:
-- On boot, the results should not be displayed.
+- On load, the results should not be displayed.
 Instead you should display a login page with an email and password field, and a "login" button.
 There is no need to implement any kind of validation on the email and password.
-- When clicking on this button, the app should send a `POST` request to `http://localhost:4000/data` and with the username and password in the body.
+- When clicking on this button, the app should send a `POST` request to `http://localhost:4000/data` and with the username and password in the body in the JSON format.
 Make sure that the mock server is running first, see the set-up instructions further down.
 - The server doesn't do any kind of verification on the payload, and always returns the results.
 - After the user has submitted their username and password, the app should display the results returned by the server, ranking the results by relevancy (from highest relevancy to lowest relevancy).
 - Once results are displayed, users should be able to rank the results by relevancy, or by timestamp.
 The default should be by relevancy.

 ### Design
-For your inspiration i've uploaded a screenshot of an old app we built in this repository (see `results-screen.png`).
-This should serve as a general guideline to help you choose how to display the data, and how to style the login screen.
-You will have noticed that the data sent to you is only a very small subset of the data that was displayed in the old app.
+I've pushed a screenshot of what the results screen should look like (see `results-screen.png`).
+It is pretty rough around the edges, so feel free to improve on it, especially the colour choices.
+For the login screen, use your creativity to implement something which is coherent with the design of the results screen.

 ### Set-up instructions
 - Clone this repository